23 Best Things to Do in Lahaina (+ Nearby Attractions!)

 Ka’anapali Beach was once a historic hideaway for Maui’s elite and is now a famous tourist destination.
 It encompasses three miles of white sand and crystal clear water, which explains why it has been named “America’s Best Beach”.

 This well-known beach is bordered by five hotels and six condominium villages.
-Fronting Ka’anapali is Whalers Village.
+Fronting Ka’anapali is Whalers Village (which is the best place to park, in my opinion).

 Kaanapali Beach’s most famous attraction includes the daily cliff diving ceremony off the beach’s northernmost cliffs known as Puu Kekaa, or Black Rock.